 It’s beautiful and deserves a visit.
 The entrance fee is 7.50 pounds.

-On the Isle of Skye is Dunvegan Castle that belonged to the MacLeod Clan.
-Inside, which you’re not allowed to photograph, you can see its family atmosphere.
+On the Isle of Skye is Dunvegan Castle, which belonged to the MacLeod Clan.
+Inside, you’re not allowed to photograph, but you can sense its family atmosphere.

-The entrance fee for the Castle and its gardens is 13 pounds and the ticket of the boat to see the seals costs 7.50 pounds if you bought the entrance to the castle.
+The entrance fee for the Castle and its gardens is 13 pounds, and the ticket for the boat to see the seals costs 7.50 pounds if you buy the entrance to the castle.

 The ruins of Sinclair Castle are located on the edge of a cliff.
 You can reach it on foot, leaving the car in a parking lot next to a lighthouse.
 You can also enter for free and stroll through its ruins.

-We arrived at Dunrobin Castle on our road trip on the NC500, it’s a few miles from Inverness.
+We arrived at Dunrobin Castle on our road trip on the NC500; it’s a few miles from Inverness.
 You can visit the inside and the gardens.
-The price of the ticket at 11 pounds.
+The price of the ticket is 11 pounds.

-The entrance fee costs 10.50 pounds, but we arrived early and it was closed at those hours, so we didn’t visit the inside, we just took a walk in the area.
+The entrance fee cost 10.50 pounds, but we arrived early, and it was closed at those hours, so we didn’t visit the inside; instead, we just took a walk in the area.

 We arrived at this castle on our route through the Speyside and the whisky route.
 The name of this castle also gives its name to the Balvenie distillery, where whisky of the same name is made and is a few steps from Glenfiddich Distillery.

 Balvenie Castle is in ruins, but you can visit it.
-In the twelfth century it was built as the house of Count Buchan and in the fifteenth century it became a very elegant accommodation and today these ruins are the castle.
+In the twelfth century, it was built as the house of Count Buchan, and in the fifteenth century, it became an exquisite accommodation, but now it has been left in ruins.